the-suri-project/suri-docs-old/docs/faqs.md

 <FaqBox title="When will I be able to buy a Suri domain?">

-Suris can be [booked](https://suri.domains/booking) now and will be available for claim/purchase once Phase 2 of the project is released.
+Suris will be available for booking soon and for claim/purchase once Phase 2 of the project is released.
 This should happen at some point in Q4 of 2022.

 </FaqBox>